DonaldHobson/LesswrongCardgame/README.md

 When you run out of mana or cards
 Each attack knocks a point of the enemy health
 Each defend shields 2 points of your health

+To run, download folder as zip, unzip and run cardgame.py as a python3 file.